The recommended sleep cycle is of 8-hours of comfortable sleep, but nearly two thirds of Americans are unable to get it.

 Lack of sleep and exhaustion also means that you don’t have the necessary willpower required to make the right decisions.
-To curb your appetite, you’re likely to consume fatty foods, grab a take out, skip gym, and before you know it, you’ve gained significant weight.
+To curb your appetite, you’re likely to consume fatty foods, grab a takeout, skip the gym, and before you know it, you’ve gained significant weight.

-Not getting enough sleep makes you unable to take decisions and control your impulses because it directly affects the functioning of the brain’s frontal lobe, the part that pertains to controlling both things.
+Not getting enough sleep makes you unable to make decisions and control your impulses because it directly affects the functioning of the brain’s frontal lobe, the part that pertains to controlling both things.

 The brain’s reward center also sparks up when you’re overtired and it starts to look for things that feel good.
 In such a circumstance, it will be too hard for you to control your food cravings, thus gaining weight if you remain sleep deprived continuously.

 One study reported that sleep deprivation led to an increase in late night snacking and intake of high carb snacks.